hannahj25/tech-blog/README.md

 GitHub: https://github.com/hannahj25

 ## Acknowledgements
-For the basis of this application I started with code from a project included in the University of Adelaide's Coding Boot Camp curriculum, and adapted, modified and added to it for my purposes here.
+For the basis of this application I started with some code from a project included in the University of Adelaide's Coding Boot Camp curriculum, and adapted, modified and added to it for my purposes here.